-Teenagers that are in high school will have little tolerance for the simplified version of their social lives, and parents might object to younger children watching due to language and issues of sexuality.
+High schoolers will have little tolerance for the simplified version of their social lives, and parents might object to younger children watching due to language and issues of sexuality.
 There are a few charming moments, though, especially as Cindy and Ronald become friends.

 Families can talk about...

 Families can talk about how people deal with loneliness, popularity, and the demands of both.
 How do people "sell" themselves?
 The value of being true to yourself is a main theme of the movie.
 What does being true to yourself require?